Polymer/old-docs-site/articles/webview.md

     </body>
     </html>

-It's worth noting that platform.js is not needed in Chrome 36.
-However, if you're creating an app for multiple platforms, it's still a good idea to include the polyfills for portability.
+It's worth noting that platform.js is not needed in WebViews powered by Chromium 36+.
+However, if you’re creating an app for multiple platforms, it's still recommended to include the polyfills for portability.

-Your final folder structure should look something like this:
+When all is said and done, your final folder structure should look something like this:

 <img src="images/webview/folders.png">

 ## Configuring app permissions

-Now that you have the Android L Preview installed, you need to tell your app to use that version of the SDK.
+Now that you have the Android L Preview installed and app structure in place, it's time to set some app permissions and select the correct version of the SDK.

-In `AndroidManifest.xml`, set the minium and target SDK versions to Android L. If your app also needs access remote URLs, request the `android.permission.INTERNET` permission.
+In `AndroidManifest.xml`, set the minimum and target SDK versions to Android L. If your app needs access remote resources (e.g. images, multimedia, JSON endpoints), also request the `android.permission.INTERNET` permission.

 **AndroidManifest.xml**: